Protocol and Practice of Persons Appearing in the Court of Judge Michael Valenzuela

 Other Courtroom Policies and Recommendations

-No Photographs or Recordings: Anyone who records or photographs court hearings without prior approval of the Court may be subject to involvement with Court security and/or contempt proceedings.
+No Photographs or Recordings: Anyone who records or photographs court hearings without prior approval from the Court may be subject to involvement with Court security and/or contempt proceedings.

-Digital Recording System (FTR or Microsoft Teams): The record of hearings is made using the For the Record "FTR" audio/video recording system.
-Even if a court reporter is present the FTR will continue to operate.
-When no court reporter is present, it is essential that everyone be at a microphone when speaking, otherwise the digital recording system may not record what was said.
-If the Microsoft Teams recording system is employed, the same rules apply.
+Digital Recording System (FTR or Microsoft Teams): A record of the hearings is made using the For the Record "FTR" audio/video recording system and/or Microsoft Teams.
 To order a copy of the audio/video record after the hearing, please contact Electronic Record Services at: 602-506-7100, or through email at: ERS@superiorcourt.maricopa.gov.
 The FTR Player software can be downloaded at: www.fortherecord.com.

-Special accommodations: Requests for reasonable accommodation for persons with disabilities must be made five (5) days before your hearing.
-Requests for an interpreter for persons with limited English proficiency must be made ten (10) days in advance of your hearing.
+Special accommodations: Requests for reasonable accommodations for persons with disabilities must be made five (5) days before your hearing.
+Requests for an interpreter for persons with limited English proficiency must be made ten (10) days in advance of the hearing.